alexeyp0708/bash-pma-composer/README.md

 - `./{distr}/{_your_installer_distributive_script}.sh` implement `./interfaces/{_your_command_interface}.sh` (optional)

 ### {distr}
-`{distr}` - This is the path directory to distribution installers scripts It can be changed by changing the `$distr_file` variable in `./composr.sh`  and `./iOSThenRun.sh` files.
+`{distr}` - This is thed irectory path  to distribution installers scripts It can be changed by changing the `$distr_file` variable in `./composr.sh`  and `./iOSThenRun.sh` files.
 `$distr_file` - path file to distribution installers script. default directory path - `./distr`